 3- Get yourself enrolled in a prenatal exercise class.
 Water exercise, mild Pilates exercise or prenatal dance are some of the best exercise types to make your blood circulation flow accurately for a healthy pregnancy.

 4- Shop for your maternity wardrobe as you are growing.
-Get plenty of A line dresses, Palazzos, Dungarees, and flared skirts to enrich your beauty more.
+Get plenty of A-line dresses, Palazzos, Dungarees, and flared skirts to enrich your beauty more.

 5- Moisturize your belly and other parts of the body to prevent the risk of stretch marks due to weight gain.

-6- Start reading guide on pregnancy and labor to help you in critical time such as childbirth.
+6- Start reading the guide on pregnancy and labor to help you in critical time such as childbirth.

 7- Start doing Kegel exercises (tightening and loosening of vaginal muscles) to tone your vagina for better sex along with preventing urinary tract leak during pregnancy.